ujjawal0503/iiitb_bc/README.md

-# iiitb_BC- Bidirectional up/down counter
+# iiitb_bc- Bidirectional up/down counter
 This project simulates the bidirectional up/down counter.We can generate an up or down counter using an external input
 ## Introduction